 - 141 BPM (beats per minute) is your low-end THR (suitable for warming up) and 152 BPM is your high-end THR, which is what you should strive for at the peak of your workout.

-However, keep in mind that an exercise regimen should never be attempted without a doctor’s supervision.
+However, keep in mind that an exercise regimen should never be attempted without a physician’s supervision.
 It could be dangerous for patients with cardiovascular problems or other issues to exercise at a high intensity.
-Also, if you suffer from back or neck pain due to herniated disc, bulging disc, or bone spurs, your doctor may advise you to lower the intensity of the workout.
+Also, if you have neck or back pain due to herniated disc, bulging disc or bone spurs, your physician may advise you to lower the intensity of the workout.